A Three - year B.A. (Honours) Course under 1+1+1 Regulations (2009) of University of Calcutta

 CO2: The nature and role of Indian planning.

-CO3: Agricultural and industrial development in
+CO3: Agricultural and industrial development in terms of the policies.

 CO4: Trends and patterns of employment and wages.